 The Millionaire Fastlane – This book will forever change how you think about running your business, running your life, and why it is important to strive for a business that makes you millions.
 It’s more of a selfless reason than you think.

 Unscripted – Another great in-your-face book by MJ DeMarco.
 This one makes you really think about striving for that 40 hour work week until your dead.
 Another life changing book.

 The 4-Hour Work Week – Elimination, automation, and many more outstanding principles occur in this book.
 The biggest key I got from this was a guide on streamlining many of the processes I have in place from a business standpoint.
 It’ll definitely make you think about how you are currently running your life.

 No More Mr. Nice Guy – If you struggle being too nice for your own good, this book will change your life.

 Discipline Equals Freedom Field Manual – On those days you lack motivation, or when you feel like blaming others for problems, or are experiencing tough times, just read one page.
 Never did a book exist that helped me refocus as well as this one.

-The Definitive Book of Body Language – Nonverbal communication is essential to effectively communicating with a wide variety of people.
+The Definitive Book of Body Language – Nonverbal communication is essential to effectively communicate with a wide variety of people.
 You will be amazed at some of the relative nonverbal “mistakes” we make when interacting with others.
 Mastering this book will enhance your relatability to a high degree.